isalazar4826/Record-Audio-from-FLOW-and-Remplace-Existing-audio-prompt-WxCC-Folder/README.md

 it would look like this: https://f576-187-161-142-159.ngrok-free.app/upload

-Now inte Wxcc Flow , create a Record node and HTTP node to send the record to our code.
+Now in the Wxcc Flow , create a Record node and HTTP node to send the record to our code.
 ![image](https://github.com/user-attachments/assets/158dc002-3870-4120-91d5-c5973ab230f3)

 ## TEST